Vulcaine/BLAST_public/README.md

 int c = {
     int b = 4
     return 3 + b
-} // resources are closed and memory freed after the block initialization
+} // resources are closed and objects are becoming marked to be freed after the block initialization
 ```

 # 2. Creating objects